ZUG, SWITZERLAND--(Marketwire - Oct 17, 2012) - Transocean Ltd. (

 Other highlights are as follows:

 - Sedco Express - Awarded a 20-month contract for work offshore Nigeria at a dayrate of $600,000 ($360 million contract backlog).
 The rig's prior dayrate was $500,000.

 - GSF Constellation II - Awarded a 30-month contract for work offshore Gabon at a dayrate of $160,000 ($146 million contract backlog).
 The rig's prior dayrate was $109,000.

 - Transocean Amirante - Customer exercised a 180-day option for work offshore Egypt at a dayrate of $305,000 ($55 million contract backlog).
 The rig's prior dayrate was $275,000.

 - The company has sold the GSF Rig 103, which was previously held for sale.
 The details of the transaction have not been disclosed.

-The fleet update summary can be accessed at www.deepwater.com by clicking on the Fleet Status Report link found in the toolbar.
+The report can be accessed at www.deepwater.com by clicking on the Fleet Status Report link found in the toolbar.

 Statements regarding the estimated duration of customer contracts, contract dayrate amounts, future contract commencement dates and locations, planned shipyard projects and other out of service time, sales of drilling units, as well as any other statements that are not historical facts in the report, are forward-looking statements that involve certain risks, uncertainties and assumptions.
 These include but are not limited to operating hazards and delays, risks associated with international operations, actions by customers and other third parties, the future prices of oil and gas and other factors detailed in the company's most recent Form 10-K and other filings with the Securities and Exchange Commission.
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those indicated.